 BC

-For air quality decisions, the guidelines published by the BC Ministry of Environment aim to ensure accurate dispersion modelling.
+For air quality decisions, the guidelines published by the BC Ministry of Environment aim to ensure accurate air quality dispersion modelling.
 Though they're not mandatory, they provide best practices and must be followed when submitting modeling to the Ministry.
 Professional judgment is stressed, but deviations are allowed with proper documentation.
 Changes in modelling practices will be reflected in updates.

 AB